FOSSRIT/fossrit.github.io/open-rit.md

 ## What is Open@RIT?

 Open@RIT is the new Open Programs Office for the University directed by [Professor Stephen Jacobs](https://www.rit.edu/directory/sxjics-stephen-jacobs).
-It's creation was approved by Provost Ellen Granberg at the end of June 2020 and placed under the Office of the Vice-President of Research at the beginning of August.
+It's creation was approved by Provost Dr. Ellen Granberg at the end of June 2020 and placed under the Office of the Vice-President of Research, Dr. Ryne Raffaelle at the beginning of August.

 This page on the FOSS student GitHUb site has been created as a placeholder in the spirit of "release eary, release often."
 An official website for Open@RIT has been requested and is in the production que with the RIT web team.

-## How to get involved
+## How to get involved with Open@RIT

 1. Join the Mailing List.
    Send a request to be added to `sj` [at] `magic` [dot] `rit` [dot] `edu`.